Gallitos de Isabela

-Gallitos de Isabela is a professional basketball team based in Isabela, Puerto Rico.
+Gallitos de Isabela are a professional basketball team based in Isabela, Puerto Rico, currently competing in the Liga de Baloncesto Puertorriqueña, the second tier of professional basketball in Puerto Rico.
 They play their home games at the José Abreu Coliseum, refurbished in 2023 in the aftermath of Hurricane Maria.
+The team was managed by legendary Hall of Fame coach Phil Jackson between 1984 and 1986.

 History

 In 1984, the Gallitos reached the BSN Finals, during that year known as the Copa Olimpica, due to a scandal concerning the playing eligibility of a Leones de Ponce player named David Ponce.
 They lost to the defending champions, Indios de Canovanas, in six games.
 This was during the franchise's "golden era", when players like Edwin Pellot and Frankie Torruellas played for the Gallitos.
 That team was coached by American Phil Jackson, who coached the team from 1984 to 1986, leading them to the playoffs in 1984, 1985 and 1986.

+The team was folded several times over the years due to struggling financially and the hurricanes destroying the arena.
+They managed to rebuild the "Buga" coliseum, but lost their spot in the top division, Baloncesto Superior Nacional.
+Efforts were made in 2023 to move the Cariduros de Fajardo to Isabela after the Jose Buga arena was reconstructed, but plans fell through and the Cariduros moved to Aguada instead.
+On September 18 of 2026 it was reported by BSN insider Mr. Krossover that the owner of the Indios De Mayagüez had solicited relocation to Isabela, later being confirmed by the league itself, a vote on approving the move will occur September 30.